David Webb (footballer): Yeovil Town and back to Southend United

-In March 2000 he took over as manager of Yeovil Town, but resigned in September 2000 to take over at Southend United again.
+In March 2000 he took over as manager of Yeovil Town in the Conference, but resigned in September 2000 to take over at Southend United for the third time.
 He left Southend in October 2001, but returned again, as caretaker manager, in November 2003, in between Steve Wignall leaving and Steve Tilson taking over.

 Webb bought Yeovil Town from Jon Goddard-Watts in December 2005, taking over the role of Chief Executive.
 He resigned from this position in February 2006 and has since sold his shares to chairman John Fry.

-He was appointed assistant to the manager at Southend in March 2010 until the end of the 2009–10 season after taking over from Paul Brush.
+He was appointed assistant manager at Southend in March 2010 until the end of the 2009–10 season after taking over from Paul Brush.

 Personal life

 Webb's son Daniel also became a professional footballer.
-He also two adopted children.
+He also has two adopted children.